jon-rod21/MathServer/PROTOCOL.md

 # Math Server Protocol Design (TCP)

 ## 1. Overview
-This project uses **TCP (Transmission Control Protocol)** for communication between the client and server
+This project uses **TCP (Transmission Control Protocol)** for communication between the client and server.

 TCP was chosen because it provides:
 - Reliable data delivery